Quantum Dictionary

 b. the fundamental unit of a quantized physical property, as angular momentum, and the smallest amount by which its magnitude can change.

-5. sudden and significant: a quantum increase in productivity.
+5. sudden and significant: quantum increase in productivity.

 [1610–20; Latin quantus how much]